rayfrankenstein/AITOW/README.md

 To combat this, this individual decided to try to reduce the specialization as much as possible.
 Everyone would do everything was the thought process, so no one could ever hold anything up.

 This was a non-technical founder of a now dead startup, but it died of the much more typical problem of market fit- they did launch, and the site worked.
 It may be interesting to mention he was also using entirely offshore development teams.”--kevstev, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
-"My experience is that sprints interrupt my workflow to such an extent that I can no longer get anything done.
-In other words, they make a good team bad.
-Perhaps it's just me, but I need long periods uninterrupted to work.
-It's not just the regular status meetings, but other meetings which break up the day to an extent that I can no longer get that."--rwmj, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

----
 “‘You're assuming that it's realistic to expect that a requirements gathering process is able to precisely define all requirements’